ricardolsmendes/byte-size-str-handler/README.md

 ## Handle Python strings according to their size in bytes

-String values may be limited by some libraries or APIs at a given char length when encoded in UTF-8.
-Encoded chars may need from 1 to 4 bytes ([please refer to Wikipedia for details][3]):
+Encoded strings may need to fit a specific size in bytes to be accepted by some libraries or APIs.
+Let's take UTF-8 chars, for instance, they may need from 1 to 4 bytes ([please refer to Wikipedia for details][3]):
 - the first 128 characters (US-ASCII) need one byte;
 - the next 1,920 characters need two bytes to encode, which covers the remainder of almost all Latin-script alphabets, and also Greek, Cyrillic,